 FUNCTIONS OF THE PARENCHYMA

-PARENCHYMA TISSUESWhere is the parenchyma found or located?
+Where is the parenchyma tissues found or located plant internal structure?

 The parenchyma tissues are found in the cortex of stem, phloem, root, leaf, mesophyll, storage tissues and the xylem

-STRUCTIURE OF THE MESOPHYLLThe mesophylls are composed of cells with large vacuoles and relatively thin wall.
+The mesophylls are composed of cells with large vacuoles and relatively thin wall.
 They are mainly living cells with cellulose and many air spaces within them.
-Parenchyma tissues are the most common and in abundant of plants tissues
+Parenchyma tissues are the most common and in abundant of plants tissue

 The functions of the parenchyma are as follows

 i.
 When the vacuoles are filled with sap, parenchyma tissues gives firmness and turgidity to the stem of herbaceous plants

 ii.
 The parenchyma can also store food and water

 iii.
 They are found in the leaf and mesophyll, functioning mainly in the synthesis of food.

 Collenchyma cell are usually located in the Cortex of stem, root and in the Hypodermis just beneath the epidermis THE COLLENCHYMA TISSUE STRUCTURE